TBVI will continue

 - optimisation of promising sub-unit and live vaccine candidates by, inter alia, the use of novel delivery and adjuvant platforms

-TBVI aims to support at least 6 vaccine candidates in preclinical development.
+TBVI aims to support vaccine candidates in preclinical development.
 Preclinical activities include:

 - optimising immunogenicity and adjuvant combinations of vaccine candidates